flashcordon/big-history/Exploration-spatiale.md

 riod of time the growth in small debris would become exponential, even if a zero net input rate in the  catalogue  is  maintained.

-- n  general, collisional
-cascading is a slow process, but very much depends on the population density and size of the ob- jects in orbit.
-Current population densities would require decades to produce a significant change in the small debris environment, and much longer to approach a condition where the Earth might be  “completely  cut  off  from  space”.

-- in  1976  there  were
-about 5000 objects in Earth orbit that could have been catalogued, but a large number of them had not yet been tracked and  entered into the catalogue.
-Similarly, the 15,000 objects shown in Fig- ure 1 to currently be in orbit is incomplete and can be expected to grow in number with time.
-- Thirty  years  ago,  there  was  little  data  on  the  consequences  of  collisions  between  large  man- made orbiting objects.
-The existing hypervelocity data were mainly the results of tests conducted to improve spacecraft protection from meteoroids, or to understand the fragmentation of rocks on the lunar surface or in the asteroid belt.
-Early models drew from that data.
-However, in the past 30 years, ground tests have been conducted to understand both the resulting size distribution from collisions  in  orbit,  as  well  as  to  determine  the  threshold  for  catastrophic  breakup.
-In  addition, military tests involving an intentional collision in orbit have provided additional data.
-The results of these tests  generally  confirmed the  early  models, but also improved them and  offered  new  in- sight on both the mass of the fragments and the orbits into which these fragments are ejected.
 - The final fragment population depends only on the intact population at a particular altitude.
 A reduction of the number, sizes, or orbital incli- nations  of  the  intact  population  will  result  in  a  reduction  in  the  number  of  fragments  that  would